UBC-Thunderbots/Software/docs/code-style-guide.md

 ### Spelling

 * Code, comment, and documentations should not contain spelling errors.
-* Locale-specific English words follow Canadian/British spelling ("colour", "neighbour", "honour").
+* Locale-specific English words follow Canadian/British spelling ("colour", "neighbour", "honour", "metre").
     * Exceptions:
       * Use "defense" in lieu of "defence" as it is more similar to the word "defensive".
       * Use "offense" in lieu of "offence".